Notice

 No, Delta Dental does not have a missing tooth clause.
 We understand that, while teeth may be gone, they’re never forgotten.
 That’s why Delta Dental offers plans that cover tooth replacement procedures for members aged 16 and over who lost a tooth or had a tooth extracted prior to the start of their Delta Dental coverage.
 We call this coverage the Missing Tooth Inclusion, and it’s automatically included in plans that cover restorative work.

-If a patient needs a tooth replacement procedure, we recommend that they request a pre-treatment estimate from their dentist and submit it to us.
+If a patient needs a tooth replacement procedure, we recommend that they request a pre-treatment estimate from you and submit it to us.
 This will give the patient an idea of what Delta Dental will cover and the potential out-of-pocket costs.

 *Coverage is subject to the terms, conditions, limitations, and exclusions of the group policy.